abinjawed/Laundrify/README.md

 d.
 Click on XAMPP

 e.
-Install on C:
+Install on C Drive.

-**Step Two**: After installing XAMPP go to the following directory in the C:
+**Step Two**: After installing XAMPP go to the following directory in the C Drive:

  xampp > htdocs

 ... next, create the folder containing the `pickupdropoff.html` and `insert.php` files.

 **Step Three**: Launch XAMPP and choose `Apache` and `MySQL` to Start.

 **Step Four**: Open a browser, type in "localhost," which will direct you to the XAMPP Apache dashboard.
 Select phpMyAdmin.